min69u/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.